rovrevik/serverless-template-aws-nodejs-typescript/README.md

         - webpack
         - webpack-node-externals
     - keep `source-map-support` dependency in the package.json.
         Adding `import 'source-map-support/register';` in the handler file still has value when using `serverless-plugin-typescript`.
- - update the tsconfig.json
+ - Update the tsconfig.json.
     > The outDir and rootDir options cannot be overwritten.
     - `outDir`: ".build",
     - `rootDir`: "./"

 ### Serverless
 - Install serverless into the project. `npm install -D serverless`
+- Update the tsconfig.json compiler options to target es2017.
 - Copy handler.ts and serverless.yml in from [aws-nodejs-typescript](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates/aws-nodejs-typescript).
 - Add dependencies introduced from copying in the handler implementation.
     - `npm install source-map-support`